Khoury-srg/ViperBench/README.md

 # Viper Bench

 *Viper: A Fast Snapshot Isolation Checker* is a research paper studying checking snapshot isolation of black-box databases.
 Viper bench is a component of the Viper project.
 It includes benchmarks to generate histories for Viper.

-This tutorial introduces how to build Viper bench and run it with [TiDB](https://en.pingcap.com/).
+This tutorial mainly introduces how to build `Viper` bench and run it with [TiDB](https://en.pingcap.com/).

+## Project organization
+- src/main/java: TiDB's Viper history collector.
+    - bench: the benchmarks used in the paper.
+    - kv_interface: functions for interacting with databases.
+    - kvstore/exceptions: user-defined exceptions.
+    - main: the main function, default configurations, logger and profiler.
+- tidb_append/src/jepsen: TiDB's Jepsen history collector.
+    - drivers: the main program.
+    - tidb: database-specific modules.
+        - db.clj: setup-related information of the database cluster.
+        - client.clj: functions for interacting with databases.
+        - workloads/append.clj: defines the append workload and the operations of the workload.

 The following commands have been tested under Ubuntu 20.04.